 Breakfast and Lunch Purchases

-We understand there are occasions when a student runs short of lunch money or has forgotten to bring it to school.
-In these unexpected situations, students may “charge” their breakfast and/or lunch.
+We understand there are occasions when a student may run short of lunch money or has forgotten to bring it to school.
+In these unexpected situations, students may “charge” their lunch (as outlined below).
 Charges are considered a debt and must be repaid by the student or the parent/guardian.
 Please note the following allowances for meal charges:

-- Middle School Students – No more than five (5) days of outstanding charges are permitted
+- Regular Lunch Service (all grades) – No more than five (5) days of outstanding charges are permitted.

-- Reduced-Price Meals – No more than five (5) days of outstanding charges are permitted
+- Reduced-Price Lunch Service (all grades) – No more than five (5) days of outstanding charges are permitted.

 Notifying Parents/Guardians of Meal Charges

-When a meal is charged, the food services staff will issue the student a “Meal Charge Notification” which the student is expected to take home to their parent/guardian.
-If a student accumulates the maximum number of meal charges, the food services department will contact the student’s parent/guardian to make arrangements for repayment, and the student will be provided an alternate meal.
+When a meal is charged, the food services staff will issue the student a “Meal Charge Notification," which the student is expected to take home to their parent/guardian.
+If a student accumulates the maximum number of meal charges, the food services department will contact the student’s parent/guardian to plan for repayment, and the student will be provided an alternate meal.

 Accumulated Lunch Debt

-Any accumulated debt (charges) associated with the student must be paid by the end of the school year.
-Any unpaid meal debts will be carried over to the following year, per U.S.D.A. guidelines.
-Student records, including the student’s grade card and diploma can be withheld until meal debts or other fees have been repaid.
+The parent/guardian must pay any accrued debt (charges) associated with the student by the end of the school year.
+Any unpaid meal debts will be carried over to the following year, per U.S.D.A. guidelines, and will be considered to be turned over for collections.